MetaMask/metamask-docs/snaps/tutorials/localize-a-snap.md

 With this permission granted, your Snap code can call `snap_getLocale` to obtain a language code (such as "en" or "es").
 You can then decide how to use this language code to customize the functionality of your Snap's UI.

-As an example, you can create files of the form `snap/locales/[language_code].json` like so:
+For example, you can create files named `snap/locales/<language_code>.json with the language of your choice in the following manner:

 ```json
 {